ChrisWhealy/swapi_demo/README.md

 # REST-based API into Replicated Star Wars Data

-The <https://swapi.py4e.com> websiteis  REST API provides a wide variety of JSON-based information about the Star Wars films:
+The <https://swapi.py4e.com> website exposes a variety of JSON-based information about the Star Wars films:

 * Films
 * People